Where is the Vatican and how to get there – Vatican public transport

 The public transport options in Rome are extensive – and they are all interconnected.
 This means you can buy a day pass that will do you on all three transport options – trams, metro and city buses.

-Some local trains are included as well – but not the fast train Leonardo or any transport to and from Rome’s airports.
+Some local trains are included as well – but not the fast train Leonardo or any transport such as bus from Vatican to Fiumicino Airport.
 A 24 hour ticket will cost you a mere €7, with the longest duration of 72 hours setting you back only €18.
+If you want to get a free airport transfer from Ciampino and get a 3 days transport pass, you should consider this combo travel pass.

 For longer stays, a week long pass is available for a mere €24 which is in our opinion excellent value…Tickets are available at metro stations, kiosks and machines at various stops.

-The best way to get to the Vatican
+Where is the Vatican – The best way to get there

 Whilst the Rome public transport options are extensive, there is another way to get to the Vatican, and that is to make use of the many hop-on-hop-off bus tours serving the Rome area.

-The beauty of the hop-on-hop-off tours are the many different and convenient stops on offer across Rome, so for visitors targeting the main attractions it’s a really great option.
+The beauty of the hop-on-hop-off tours (ticket here) are the many different and convenient stops on offer across Rome, so for visitors targeting the main attractions it’s a really great option.

 While it’s not the fastest option (this would be the metro) or the cheapest (such as the bus) the hop-on-hop-off buses are in our humble opinion the best way to get to the Vatican.